wdam2002/fullstack-contactlist-app/README.md

 This is a simple contactlist management application built using Flask for the backend and React for the frontend.
 It allows users to perform basic CRUD (Create, Read, Update, Delete) operations on contacts.

-## Features

-- View a list of contacts
-- Add new contacts
-- Update existing contacts
-- Delete contacts

 ## Technologies Used

 - **Backend:**